Thermodynamics and topological classifications of static non-extremal four-charge AdS black hole in the five-dimensional

 On the other hand, topology is increasingly applied in black hole physics, focusing on two main areas: (1) the analysis of light rings \cite{PRL119-251102,PRL124-181101,PRD102-064039,PRD103-104031, PLB858-139052,PLB868-139742} and their extension to timelike orbits \cite{PRD107-064006,JCAP0723049, PRD108-044077,CQG42-025020}, which are critical for observational astronomy, and (2) the topological classification of black hole thermodynamics \cite{PRL129-191101,PRD110-L081501,PRD111-L061501,2509.03308, 2508.01614,PRD107-024024,PRD107-064023,PRD107-084002,EPJC83-365,EPJC83-589,PRD108-084041,JHEP0624213, PLB856-138919,PDU46-101617,EPJC84-1294,CQG42-125007,PLB860-139163,PLB865-139482,EPJC85-828}.
 In this work, after providing a comprehensive analysis of thermodynamic properties of our new static non-extremal AdS$_5$ black hole solution, we also include a detailed investigation of the thermodynamic topological classification of the black hole states, which reveals new topological subclasses beyond the previously known categories.

 The remaining part of this paper is organized as follows.
-In Sec. \ref{sec:solution}, we introduce the five-dimensional $\cN = 2$, $STU-W^2U$ gauged supergravity theory and present our new static non-extremal AdS$_5$ black hole solution with four different electric charges, explaining the physical interpretation of the relevant functions and parameters.
+In Sec. \ref{sec:solution}, we introduce the five-dimensional $\cN = 2$, $STU-W^2U$ gauged supergravity theory and present our new static non-extremal AdS$_5$ black hole solution, which is obtained by a minimal AdS extension of the four-charge static solution we recently constructed in ungauged supergravity \cite{2510.13655}.
 In Sec. \ref{sec:thermo}, we display the thermodynamic quantities, showing that they satisfy the first law and Bekenstein-Smarr mass formula, and perform a thermodynamic topological classification.
 Finally, we conclude in Sec. \ref{sec:conclusion} with a summary and outlook for future work.